kylezeeuwen/sportsgraph-alpha/README.md

 ## Try it out ?
 The checkins on github do not include the many required JS libraries.
 However I keep up to dat tar.gz versions of the project in the dist/ folder.
-If you download and untar one of the files, and copy the entire www contents into your favorite web servers www folder, everything should work!
+If you download and untar one of the files, and copy the entire contents into your favorite web servers www folder, everything should work!

 ##Current Dev Tasks
 * maximize screen space